zerosocialcode/IFS_Toolkit/README.md

   *Detects and removes proxies that get rate-limited or banned during attacks.*
 - **Professional, Colorized Terminal Output**
   *Easy-to-read, color-coded console feedback for all status messages.*

 ---

-## How It Works

-1. **Banner & Legal Warning**:
-   Prints your custom banner (`banner.txt`) and a legal warning.
-2. **User Input**:
-   Prompts for Instagram username, password list, and (optionally) a validated proxy list.
-3. **Session Handling**:
-   Loads session if available and encrypted, or creates new.
-4. **Attack Execution**:
-   - If proxies are supplied: runs multiple parallel login attempts, each using a different proxy, with a live spinner showing progress.
-   - If no proxies: runs login attempts serially.
-   - Each password attempt randomly delays (configurable) to avoid rate-limiting and detection.
-5. **Result Logging**:
-   - Successful credentials saved encrypted for future use.
-   - Failed attempts are masked and logged.
-   - Banned/rate-limited proxies are detected and not reused.
-   - At end, prints a colorized session summary.
-6. **No OTP/2FA Handling**:
-   If Instagram requests OTP or 2FA, the script logs and skips the attempt (no prompt for code).

----